AmethystBird/COMP3016-Lab-Tasks/Lab9/README.md

 #### Includes
 Once the LearnOpenGL files have been retrieved, navigate to `C:\Users\Public\OpenGL\include` & create a new folder called `learnopengl`.
 Place all four files inside of this folder.
 Since the `learnopengl` folder is within the umbrella `OpenGL` folder, it should already be included within the Visual Studio project.

 However, we still need to add the LearnOpenGL includes to our `main.cpp` file.
-If this fails, then something in the aforementioned process was done incorrectly, or it may be possible that the `OpenGL` include & library folder is not setup or included correctly.
+If this fails, then something in the aforementioned process was done incorrectly, or it may be possible that the `OpenGL` include & library folder is not setup or included correctly as in past labs.
 In addition, since we are using LearnOpenGL's shader loader, we no longer need to include `LoadShaders.h`:

 **CPP**
 ```c++